 Bid Package 16 - Spans the Prairie DuPont Levee System in Monroe County from station 435+00 to 550+00 and includes the abandonment of 37 existing wells, construction of 7 new seepage berms, and 40 new relief wells.
+This package is currently on hold pending completion of the Corps' Semi-Quantitative Risk Assessment and LSOG Review.
+Estimated timeframe for completion is Spring 2020.
+The conclusions from the Risk Assessment will likely alter the underseepage features previously included within the Prairie DuPont/Fish Lake Levee System bid packages.

 Bid Package 17 - Spans the Fish Levee System from station 550+00 to 809+35 and includes the abandonment of 47 relief wells, construction of 6 new seepage berms, 71 new relief wells and the construction of a larger pump station at levee station 691+00.
+This package is currently on hold pending completion of the Corps' Semi-Quantitative Risk Assessment and LSOG Review.
+Estimated timeframe for completion is Spring 2020.
+The conclusions from the Risk Assessment will likely alter the underseepage features previously included within the Prairie DuPont/Fish Lake Levee System bid packages.